-1. the economic structure takes the form that it takes because, given the existing level of the forces of production, this economic structure has the effect of furthering the development of the productive forces.

-2. the superstructure takes the form that it takes because this has the effect of contributing to the stability of the economic structure.
+- 1. the economic structure takes the form that it takes because, given the existing level of the forces of production, this economic structure has the effect of furthering the development of the productive forces.
+Thus the forces of production functional explain the nature of the economic structure. - 2. the superstructure takes the form that it takes because this has the effect of contributing to the stability of the economic structure.
+Thus the economic structure functionally explains the superstructure.

 We will focus mainly on the PF/PR relationship since this is the crucial relation for giving history a determinate structure.
-We have already talked about the problem of the "superstructure" when we examined the the state and ideology.
+We have already talked about the problem of the "superstructure" when we examined the state and ideology.